 Primary relationships include: the clients, the Psychiatrist, and the Administrator.
 Secondary relationships will include: the CEO, the Child Care Workers, and teaching staff.

 EDUCATION and EXPERIENCE

 Ability to read, analyze, and interpret general company policies and House Manuals.
 Ability to write clearly.
-Ability to effectively present information and respond to questions from youth, other Child Care Workers and staff.
-Ability to speak Spanish is a benefit.
+Ability to effectively present information and respond to questions from youth, House Manager, Child Care Workers and other staff.
+Ability to speak Spanish is preferred.